 Q: Will there be a practicum involved?

 A: Yes, there will be requirements for practicum for each course.
-100 practicum sessions for the Certificate and Diploma course, 60 sessions for the Supervision Course and 40 sessions for the Filial Play Coaching Course.
+100 practicum sessions for the Certificate, another 100 practicum sessions for the Diploma course, 60 sessions for the Supervision Course and 40 sessions for the Filial Play Coaching Course.

 Q: How will the practice hours be arranged after the training?